JenniLoboV/riemannian_stats/README.md

 ## 📚 Examples of use
-The `examples/` directory contains two comprehensive examples demonstrating how to leverage **RiemannStats** for Riemannian data analysis and visualization.
+The `examples/` directory contains two comprehensive examples demonstrating how to leverage **Riemannian STATS** for Riemannian data analysis and visualization.

 ---
 ### Example 1: Iris Dataset